At DCTA - Your Safety is Music to Our Ears

 We really like you, but for your safety we need you to stand a safe distance from our train tracks.
 The following tips address appropriate behavior to follow when you’re on our A-train platforms, crossing the tracks or near our tracks.

-- Be Safe On Our Platforms: Stand behind the rumble strip along the edge of the A-train platform while waiting.
+- Be Safe On Our Platforms: Stand behind the yellow rumble strip along the edge of the A-train platform while waiting.

 - Be Careful When Crossing the Tracks/Street: Only cross railroad tracks at designated crosswalks.
 Look both ways before crossing the street or tracks.
 Listen for signals when crossing the tracks.